pmelchior/scarlet2/docs/3-questionnaire.md

 The flow of questions can also include conditional branching using `switch` objects that check the value of a previously answered question (by its variable name) and present different sets of questions based on the answer.

+> Note: In YAML, single and double quotes behave differently.
+Single quotes will treat backslashes as literal
+> characters, while double quotes will interpret backslashes as escape characters.
+For example, to include a
+> newline character in a string, you would use double quotes: `"Line 1\nLine 2"`.
+If you used single quotes,
+> it would be treated as the literal text `Line 1\nLine 2` without a newline.

 The yaml file is packaged with the module as it is built, and is loaded using the `importlib.resources` module that allows access to package data files even in a zipped package.
 With `pyproject.toml` and `setuptools-scm`,